CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking-with-metaboscape.md

 ![img](img/metaboscapeexportforgnps/metabo_v5_annotate_with_SmartFormula.png)

-### B. Export your data for GNPS using Metaboscape v5.0
+### B2.
+Export your data for GNPS using Metaboscape v5.0

 1. Click on the `Export` button on the left to export your data for GNPS.